MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 ### Power and battery

-Use this for all issues with your power, like powering on or off or sleep, or with your battery, like battery saver, overheating, or app energy consumption.
+Use this for all issues with your power—like powering on or off or sleep—or with your battery—like battery saver, overheating, or app energy consumption.

 ### Recovery and uninstall